Critical configurations for three projective views: Preliminaries for the three-view case

-\begin{proof} Since the three quadrics $S_P^{ij}$ are compatible, there exists three non-collinear cameras $Q_1,Q_2,Q_3$ giving rise to these quadrics.
-Now by \cref{lem:remove_line_point_or_plane}, this means that all of $X$, with the possible exception of a point, line, or plane, lies in the set of critical points.
+\begin{proof} Since the three quadrics $S_P^{ij}$ are compatible, there exist three non-collinear cameras $Q_1,Q_2,Q_3$ giving rise to these quadrics.
+Now by \cref{lem:remove_line_point_or_plane}, this means that all of $X$, with the possible exception of a point or the strict transform of a line or plane, lies in the set of critical points.
 This point/line/plane is exactly the intersection of the three planes spanned by the six lines.
 Hence the set $X-x$ lies in the set of critical points.
 By continuity, this is also the case for $\overline{X-x}$, meaning that the cameras $P_i$ along with the points in $\overline{X-x}$ constitute a critical configuration. \end{proof}

-\begin{remark} In the case where $x$ is a plane, it might happen that the configuration $(P_1,P_2,P_3,\overline{X-x})$ is not a maximal critical configuration, since there might be some points in the residual that also lie in the set of critical points, but do not lie in the closure of $X-x$ (see \cref{prop:reconstructible_codim_1_in_residual}). \end{remark}
+\begin{remark} In the case where $x$ is the strict transform a plane, it might happen that the configuration $(P_1,P_2,P_3,\overline{X-x})$ is not a maximal critical configuration, as the intersection of the critical and ambiguous points need do not lie in the closure of $X-x$.
+For instance, in the case where the three quadrics are all equal to the union of two planes, $x$ is the strict transform of the plane containing the camera centers. $(P_1,P_2,P_3,\overline{X-x})$ is not a maximal critical configuration in this case, as there is a conic curve in $x$ which also lies in the set of critical points (see \cref{prop:plane+conic_critical}). \end{remark}

-This theorem tells us almost everything we need to know to classify the critical configurations for three views.
-We only need to check in what ways three compatible quadrics can intersect, and then remove the residual if needed.
-In particular, if the intersection $S_P^{12}\cap S_P^{13}\cap S_P^{23}$ does not contain a plane, a line or any isolated points, we know that the whole intersection is part of a critical configuration.
+\cref{thr:compatible_implies_critical} tells us all we need to classify the (non-collinear) critical configurations for three views.
+We need only check in what ways three compatible quadrics can intersect, and then remove the strict transform of a point/line/plane if needed.
+In particular, if the intersection $S_P^{12}\cap S_P^{13}\cap S_P^{23}$ does not contain a plane, a line, or any isolated points, the whole intersection is part of a critical configuration.

-This holds true whenever the three camera centers $q_i$ on the other side do not lie on a line.
-If they do, the set of critical points is somewhat harder to recover.